ansys/scade-design-rules/doc/source/rules/structure/number_of_predef_ops_in_diagram.rst

 .. index:: single: Number Of Predefined Operators In Diagram

-Number Of Predefined Operators In Diagram
+Number of predefined operators in diagram
 =========================================

 .. rule::